drianlarde/plm-crs-better-scheduler/README.md

 > If popup isn't showing, just re-install it or go back at step 6 again.

+## Edge Installation
+1. Almost same with previous instructions but go to `edge://extensions/`
+2. Turn on `Developer Mode` and `Load Unpacked` - select `chrome` folder

+> Don't worry if you use `chrome` for Edge since they're both chromium web based browser.
+It should work fine.

 ## Usage

 ### Converting Class Schedule to Google Calendar